 New York property owners are legally obligated to ensure their property is reasonably safe for their guests and visitors.
 Many types of property accidents can lead to severe, life-altering injuries, from slip and fall accidents to dog bites.
 When property owners negligently fail to keep their properties reasonably safe, victims who become injured on the property can hold them liable for a premises liability lawsuit.

-The Nassau and Suffolk County premises liability attorneys at Dell & Dean, PLLC are dedicated to pursuing compensation for victims who’ve been injured on other people’s properties.
-If you’ve been injured in a premises liability accident and want to learn more about your legal rights, contact Dell & Dean, PLLC to schedule a free case evaluation.
+The Nassau County and Suffolk County premises liability attorneys at Dell & Dean, PLLC are dedicated to pursuing compensation for victims who’ve been injured on other people’s properties.
+If you’ve been injured in a premises liability accident and want to learn more about your legal rights, contact Dell & Dean, PLLC to schedule a FREE case evaluation.

 Types of Premises Liability Cases We Handle on Long Island

 There are numerous ways victims can become injured on other people’s property.
 Unfortunately, many premises liability accidents are preventable.
 When property owners use reasonable care to keep their property safe for their guests and customers, they can prevent many accidents from occurring.
 Some of the most common premises liability accidents throughout Long Island involve slip and fall or trip and fall incidents.
 However, many other types of preventable accidents can lead to severe injury or even death, such as: